Clementine951/MOONSHOT-DISPOSABLE/Documents/TechnicalSpecification.md

 - **Process**:
   - Regular updates will be released to fix bugs, improve performance, and introduce new features based on user feedback.
   - Maintenance cycles will be managed via GitHub and communicated to users through release notes.

+# Glossary

+- **AASA (Apple App Site Association) File**: A JSON file hosted on a web server that iOS uses to associate domain names with apps, enabling features like Universal Links and App Clips.

+- **App Clip**: A lightweight version of an iOS app that allows users to access key functionalities without downloading the full app, typically launched via URLs, NFC tags, or QR codes.

+- **Associated Domains**: A feature in iOS that allows apps to associate with specific domain names, enabling functionalities such as Universal Links and App Clips.

+- **Backend**: The server-side component of an application responsible for business logic, database management, and integration with other services.

+- **CI/CD (Continuous Integration/Continuous Deployment)**: A set of practices that automate testing and deployment processes, ensuring that code changes are rapidly and reliably deployed to production environments.

+- **Cloudflare**: A web infrastructure and security company providing services such as content delivery networks, DDoS mitigation, internet security, and domain name management.

+- **Cloudflare Workers**: A serverless platform offered by Cloudflare that allows developers to run JavaScript applications at the network edge, used here to serve the AASA file.

+- **Expo**: A framework and platform for developing React Native applications, providing tools and services for simplifying development, testing, and deployment processes.

+- **Firebase**: A platform developed by Google that provides backend services like Firestore, a NoSQL database, and Firebase Storage for media storage, used in this project.

+- **Firestore**: A NoSQL document database provided by Firebase, used to store and sync data in real-time for mobile and web applications.

+- **Firestore Collections**: A method of organizing and storing groups of documents in Firestore, each collection containing multiple documents.

+- **Firestore Documents**: Individual records within a Firestore collection, containing data as key-value pairs.

+- **Firestore Sub-collections**: Collections within a document in Firestore, allowing for hierarchical organization of data.

+- **GitHub**: A platform for version control and collaboration, enabling developers to manage and track changes in source code while supporting collaborative development.

+- **GoDaddy**: A domain registrar and web hosting service used to manage the domain `disposableapp.xyz`.

+- **Jest**: A JavaScript testing framework used for unit testing, primarily focused on testing React components and other JavaScript logic.

+- **React Native**: A framework for building mobile applications that render natively on iOS and Android, using JavaScript and React.

+- **Swift**: A programming language developed by Apple for building software across Apple’s ecosystem, including iOS, macOS, watchOS, and tvOS.

+- **SwiftUI**: A framework by Apple for building user interfaces across Apple platforms using Swift, focusing on declarative syntax.

+- **TLS/SSL (Transport Layer Security/Secure Sockets Layer)**: Protocols for encrypting data sent over the internet, ensuring secure communication between clients and servers.

+- **UAT (User Acceptance Testing)**: The process where end-users test the application to ensure it meets business requirements and is ready for production.

+- **URL (Uniform Resource Locator)**: The address used to access resources on the internet, such as web pages or App Clips.

+- **Visual Studio Code**: A code editor optimized for building and debugging modern web and cloud applications, widely used for developing React Native apps.

+- **Xcode**: Apple’s integrated development environment (IDE) for developing software for macOS, iOS, watchOS, and tvOS, including tools for testing and deployment.